link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 }
 ```

-This is the default isolation level in many SQL databases,
+This is the default isolation level in many SQL solutions,
 and in most systems, reading uncommitted data is rare and generally discouraged.

-### Unrepeatable Read Phenomenon
+### Unrepeatable Read

 An **Unrepeatable Read** occurs when a transaction reads the same record **twice**,
 but the value changes between reads due to another committed transaction.

 For instance, imagine an account `A` wants to withdraw `X`.
 The system must:

-1. Verify the account has sufficient funds.
+1. Verify the account has sufficient funds `A >= X`.
-2. Deduct the balance.
+2. Deduct the balance `A = A - X`.

 If another transaction intervenes in between these steps and reduces the balance,
-it could result in an invalid final state — possibly a negative balance.
+it could result in a negative balance.

 ```d2
 shape: sequence_diagram